-This feature allows you to apply customized default properties to each control of a Windows form or usercontrol, either automatically when the control is dropped, or later.
+MZ-Tools allows you to apply customized default properties to each control of a Windows form or usercontrol, either automatically when the control is dropped, or later.
 Some properties you may want to apply defaults to are the Name property (to use your own prefixes), the LabelEdit or View properties of ListViews, and so on.

 You can also apply a predefined modifier (private, protected, etc.) to each new control.

-This feature allows you to be asked for the Name and Text (if applies) properties of each control that you add to a Windows form, usercontrol:
+You can be asked for the Name and Text (if applies) properties of each control that you add to a Windows form, usercontrol:

-This feature allows you to generate a file with documentation of your source code in HTML format.
+You can generate a file with documentation of your source code in HTML format.
 This is accomplished by transforming the XML file generated by the Generate XML Documentation feature (see below) with an XSLT file into an HTML file.
 An XSLT file is supplied with MZ-Tools, that you can customize to meet your needs.

-This feature allows you to generate a file with documentation of your source code in XML format.
+You can generate a file with documentation of your source code in XML format.
 The XML file includes elements such as references, projects, files, methods, parameters, controls, etc. Each element includes subelements with relevant properties.

 The XML file also includes comment line elements for code elements whose content is extracted from the source code (provided you have entered them).
 Comments are extracted line by line as literals, so you can use any format for them, that is, they do not need to be XML compliant.

-This feature allows you to get statistics about the number of code lines, comment lines, blank lines (totals and percentages), total lines and code elements of each source code file in the solution:
+You can get statistics about the number of code lines, comment lines, blank lines (totals and percentages), total lines and code elements of each source code file in the solution:

 You can sort the results, export them to a text file (tab delimited) or copy them to the clipboard to paste them in Microsoft Excel, for example.

-This feature allows you to review several areas of your code and forms to find issues that you should fix to improve the quality:
+The Review Quality feature allows you to review several areas of your code and forms to find issues that you should fix to improve the quality:

 You can review the following: